Public Force of Costa Rica: Public Force of the Ministry of Public Security (1996)

 In 1996, the Ministry of Public Security established the Fuerza Pública or Public Force, a gendarmerie which reorganised and eliminated the Civil Guard, Rural Assistance Guard, and Frontier Guards as separate entities.
 They are now under the Ministry and operate on a geographic command basis performing ground security, law enforcement, counter-narcotics, border patrol, and tourism security functions.
 The Costa Rica Coast Guard also operates directly under the Ministry but is not a part of the Public Force proper.

 Outside the Fuerza Pública, there is a small Special Forces Unit, the Unidad Especial de Intervencion (UEI) or Special Intervention Unit, an elite commando force which trains with special forces from around the world, but is not part of the main police forces.
 Instead, it is part of the Intelligence and Security Directorate (DIS) which reports directly to the Minister of the Presidency.
-About 70-member strong, it is organized along military lines, although officially it is a civilian police unit.
+About 70 members strong, it is organized along military lines, although officially it is a civilian police unit.

 The motto of the Public Force is "God, Fatherland, and Honour."
 Commissioner of Police Juan José Andrade Morales serves as its current Commissioner General.